JesJehle/earthEngineGrabR/developer-logs.md

 # today

-* succeed to run test on travis with --as-cran flag with scipt_test_on_cran in all tests an run test manually
+* use testing only on travis for linux
-* implement approach with devtools:check() testing.
+* change cat to message

 # implement features